EstenGrove/Express-Snippets/ConnectToPostgres.md

 ------------

-# Alternate Method of Connecting to Postgres
+# Main Method of Connecting to Postgres
 The simpler way is simply using ```pg``` and ```cors``` with a simple connection Pool to keep the connection active.

 __1.)__ Install packages: ```npm i pg cors```